awslabs/landing-zone-accelerator-on-aws/container/README.md

 ##### Cause

-This occurs due to IAM/S3 eventual consistency when cross-account permissions are first established.
+This occurs when cross-account permissions are first established.
 During initial bootstrap, member account deployment roles are created and the management account's S3 bucket policy is updated to allow cross-account access.
 Occasionally, these permissions aren't immediately effective when subsequent deployment stages attempt to publish assets.
+This may be related to IAM permission propagation delays.

 ##### Resolution